englekk/handbook-docs/Fuse/01 - Getting Started.md

 > ### Exporting to Android

-To export to Android, you go to the project root and type:
+You must first have installed [the Android SDK/NDK packages](https://www.fusetools.com/learn/guides/preview-and-export-android) (just as you would for preview).
+You can then go to the project root and type:

 `fuse build --target=Android --run`